googleapis/google-cloud-python/docs/pubsub/subscriber/index.rst

 Subscription Callbacks
 ----------------------

-Because subscriptions in this Pub/Sub client are opened asychronously, processing the messages that are yielded by the subscription is handled through **callbacks**.
+Because subscriptions in this Pub/Sub client are opened asynchronously, processing the messages that are yielded by the subscription is handled through **callbacks**.